anellenson/anellenson.github.io/_projects/5_waveforecastcorrections.md

     </div>
 </div>
 <div class="caption">
     Feature importances for summer and winter.
 Three experiments are shown here: 1.
 Summer; 2.
 Winter; 3.
 Geospatial.
+The acronyms stand for: Tm01 - mean wave period;
 </div>

 For all three experiments, mean period was either the most or the second most important feature.
 This suggests that the accuracy of the wave model depended on how "developed" the sea state was; consistent over- and under- estimations might exist for different frequencies.